Belkar: [tackling Crystal] Last minute field goal!! We're headed to overtime!

 - Standard issue in The Last Samurai, where Nathan takes advantage from the samurai opening himself up.
 However, Nathan was already wounded and fell unconscious after making the kill.

 - In Robin Hood: Prince of Thieves, the Sheriff beats Robin with his father's sword and has Robin backed against the wall.
 The Sheriff turns to Marian, says, "Get ready", only to have Robin pull Marian's dagger out of his boot and stab the Sheriff.

 - In the final duel of Rob Roy, Archibald Cunningham has Rob at his mercy and pauses to remind him that no quarter would be asked nor given.
 Rob grabs onto Archie's blade, preventing the dainty fop from delivering the killing blow, and hacks him nearly in two.

-- In Thunderball, Largo has James Bond at gunpoint and is about to shoot hime when he is killed by a harpoon fired the girl he had tortured earlier.
+- In Thunderball, Largo has James Bond at gunpoint and is about to shoot him when he is killed by a harpoon fired by his mistress Domino, who he had tortured earlier.